*This article was originally released in June 2023 and updated with additional material in October 2024.

 Brands of the past few decades have taken a marketing approach based on sea-oriented themes as toted by category mainstays like Sailor Jerry, Captain Morgan, and Kraken Rum.
 Instead, a new wave of premium brands like Ten to One Rum, Foursquare, and Diplomático have leaned into the production techniques and history of the spirit to market their products.

+As a result, younger drinkers in the 25-34 age group now account for the largest share (20.7%) of rum consumers.
 Brands will continue to try and educate consumers about the category and implement quality cues to build out rum’s perception as a premium spirit.

 More Resources on Emerging Categories